rameshbnh/rameshbnh/README.md

-# 👨‍💻 Ramesh B N H – Embedded Software Developer
+# 👨‍💻 Ramesh Chaudhary – Embedded Software Developer

 Welcome to my GitHub!
 I am passionate about Embedded Systems, IoT, and Cloud Integration.
 With a strong foundation in C, C++, Python, and Embedded C, I design and develop robust solutions for modern electronic systems, integrating cutting-edge technologies and protocols.